grafana/grafana/docs/sources/datasources/graphite.md

 # Graphite

-Grafana has an advanced graphite query editor that lets you quickly navigate the metric space, add functions.
-Change function parameters and much more.
+Grafana has an advanced graphite query editor that lets you quickly navigate the metric space, add functions, change function parameters, and much more.
 The editor cannot handle all types of queries yet.
 To switch to a regular text box click the pen icon to the right.

 ## Adding the data source to Grafana